re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Configuration data, Almanac data, ephemeris data, and Assist Autonomous data will be saved to the BBR (Battery Backed RAM)
 *  GPS's most recent position, time, etc. are automatically saved to the BBR

-    * The battery automatically recharges when the unit is powered and has a lifespan of approx. 2 weeks (the Arduino will still peridocially be waking up so the battery should always have a charge)
+    * The battery is **suppose to** automatically recharges when the unit is powered and has a lifespan of approx. 2 weeks (the Arduino will still peridocially be waking up so the battery should always have a charge)
     * May need an RTC for this data to be useful

 * Using the SPI pins, the GPS can utilise the Arduinos EEPROM.
 This can be used to store Assist Offline Data and the GPS's most recent position